pdung1989/Parliament/README.md

 #### An Android App shows the list of members in Parliament using Kotlin.
 The app includes different views:

 - View 1: Title of the App
+- View 2: List of parties
-- View 2: List of members
+- View 3: List of members of each party
-- View 3: Member's details
+- View 4: Member's details
+- View 5: Show feedback of a member

 #### Project main concepts: